lukalafaye/GNN-MovieRatingPrediction/README.md

 The `final_preds.npy` contains the predicted movie ratings for 610 users.
 You can load this file using `numpy` to evaluate the GNN predictions.

 ## Notes
-Made with love by Luka Lafaye de Micheaux and Newman Chen from PSL.
+Made with love by Alejandro Jorba, Newman Chen, and Luka Lafaye de Micheaux from PSL.